Last Updated on 26/10/2025

 2. Follow Internal Linking Best Practices

 Googlebot uses internal links to discover and comprehend the relationships between your site’s pages.
-Internal links also serve to distribute PageRank, a ranking indication.
+Internal links also help distribute PageRank, a ranking signal.

 Assume Google does not locate enough links pointing to a URL.
 In that instance, it may forgo crawling owing to inadequate signals indicating its relevance.
-Google may believe that pages with low internal connections are irrelevant.
+Google may consider pages with few internal links irrelevant.
 As a result, some pages may have the status “Discovered – currently not indexed.”

 Proper internal linking entails connecting your pages to form a logical structure.
 This structure enables search engines and people to comprehend the hierarchy of your pages and how they are linked.

-By effectively implementing internal linking, you assist Googlebot locate all of your material while also increasing its chances of ranking high.
-Linking internally to un indexed pages enhances their chances of being picked up by Google when resolving “Discovered ‐ currently not indexed” issues.
+By effectively implementing internal linking, you help Googlebot find all your content and improve your chances of ranking higher.
+Linking internally to unindexed pages enhances their chances of being picked up by Google when resolving “Discovered ‐ currently not indexed” issues.

 Some of the recommended practices for internal linking are:

-• Pages should be linked depending on their hierarchy, for example, core pages to supplemental pages and vice versa.
+- Pages should be linked according to their hierarchy, for example, core pages to supplemental pages and vice versa.

 3. Check For Content Quality Issues

 Google does not index everything it discovers.
-It prioritizes information that is high-quality, distinctive, and interesting.
-Because Google has not yet crawled pages containing this warning, it cannot determine if the content is low quality or not.
+It prioritizes high-quality, distinctive, and interesting information.
+Because Google has not yet crawled pages containing this warning, it cannot determine whether the content is low quality.
 However, based on comparable pages crawled before, it may have “deprioritized” crawling.

 Here are some examples of content that Google is unlikely to index: